On the bilinear structure associated to Bezoutians: The skew Bezoutian

-\begin{remark} The subgroup $\Gamma \subseteq \GL(V)$ generated by $\gamma,\delta,\sigma$ is a hypergeometric group in the sense of~\cite{BH} with parameters the multisets of roots of $p$ and $q$.
-Our discussion shows that $B(p,q)$ gives a non-degenerate bilinear form invariant under $\Gamma$ (compare with~\cite[Thm 4.3]{BH}).
-This was mentioned in~\cite{RV}. \end{remark}
+We choose now $k=\C$.
+The subgroup $\Gamma \subseteq \GL(V)$ generated by $\gamma,\delta,\sigma$ (see Theorem~\ref{characterization}) is a hypergeometric group in the sense of~\cite[Def.
+3.1]{BH}, with parameters the multisets of roots of $p$ and $q$.
+In other words, we have a triple of elements in $\GL(V)$ which multiply to the identity, two of which have a prescribed characteristic polynomial and the third fixes a codimension one subspace of $V$.
+By a theorem of Levelt such triples are unique up to conjugation by $\GL(V)$ (see~\cite[Th.
+3.5]{BH}).

+Since our polynomials are coprime it is proved in~\cite[Prop.
+3.3 \& Th.
+4.3]{BH} that $\Gamma$ acts irreducibly.
+Furthermore, if we assume $p$ and $q$ have real coefficients, since they are $(\pm 1)$-reciprocal, $\Gamma$ fixes a non-degenerate bilinear form $\Psi$ on $V$ which is unique up to scaling.
+Our discussion here shows that this form is none other than the skew Bezoutian $B^*(p,q)$ of $p$ and $q$.
+This was mentioned in~\cite{RV}.
+For general $p$ and $q$ with complex coefficients it is not hard to extend the construction of the skew-Bezoutian and this now yields a Hermitian form fixed by $\Gamma$.

+Over $\R$ the signature $\sigma$ of $\Psi$ can be computed by a skew version of the classical theorem of Hermite~\cite[p.
+409]{He} for the usual Bezoutian.
+(Here $\varsigma:=r-s$ if $\Psi$ is isometric to $x_1^2+\cdots x_r^2-y_1^2-\cdots -y_s^2$ over $\R$.)
+For the classical Bezoutian the signature depends on the interlacing pattern of the roots of $p$ and $q$ in $\R$.
+For the skew Bezoutian it depends on the interlacing pattern of the roots on the unit circle $S^1$.
+In both cases this can be phrased in terms of the Cauchy index for the rational function $p/q$ (on $\R$ for the classical case, on $S^1$ for the skew case; for the latter see~\cite[Th.
+2.1]{HA}).